ncptv/arrayed-degradation-assay/README.md

 #### Directory structure

 The script assumes a strict directory structure where Fragment Analyzer outputs and plate maps are placed next to each other in subfolders.
-The plate map also has a strict structure, encoding the identity of the molecule in each well, as well as the time interval at which it was degrated.
+The plate map also has a strict structure, encoding the identity of the molecule in each well, as well as the time interval at which it was degraded.

 Here is an example of the expected directory structure for an experiment with 3 plates: